My Spy: Reception

 Ben Travis of Empire magazine gave the film 2 out of 5, and wrote: "This big-spy-meets-little-kid comedy isn't funny enough for teens, but not really suitable for younger viewers either."
 Kate Erbland of IndieWire gave the film a "C−" and wrote: "Saddled with a baffling PG-13 rating — the film's violence is muted, but a decision was made to throw in frequent profanity, plus the repetitive use of an un-edited version of Cardi B's 'I Like It' — My Spy seems destined to both alienate kids and turn off adults."

 Writing for Variety, Richard Kuipers called it a "mildly amusing family comedy" and said that Segal "generates an amiable atmosphere in domestic scenes and gets solid performances from a cast that's given some good and some not-so-good material to work with."

 Sequel

 In August 2020, it was announced that Amazon and STX were in discussions for a sequel, with the intention of Segal and the cast all returning.
-In January 2023, Bautista confirmed that a sequel was being filmed, with filming taking place in South Africa.
+In January 2023, Bautista confirmed that a sequel was being filmed, with filming taking place in South Africa and Italy.